Choose a Client-Centered Approach

 As with everything in life, you get what you pay for, and what you see is what you get.
 You wouldn’t buy a Pontiac Fiero and expect the performance of a Ferrari.
 It is true that there is a sizeable gap in the hourly rates that different attorneys charge but consider first that there may be a reason that some attorneys are willing to accept your case for a cheaper rate.

-Remember, cost and value aren’t the same thing.
-Hiring an attorney who isn’t experienced and skilled in the type of case that you’re facing can cost you a LOT more money in the long run.
-An inexperienced “cheaper” attorney can ultimately be quite expensive because you could end up paying them to make mistakes along the way.
+You already know that cost and value aren’t the same thing.
+Hiring an attorney who isn’t experienced and skilled in the type of case that you’re facing can cost you a LOT of money in the long run.
+An inexperienced “cheaper” attorney can ultimately be quite expensive.
+You could end up paying them to make mistakes along the way.
 If you’re lucky, an inexperienced attorney’s mistakes along the way won’t cost you a courtroom victory.

 When you choose an attorney with experience in your type of case, you’re choosing an attorney with value.